Chicken and Rice with Mushrooms

 What to Serve With Chicken and Rice

-Really, this chicken and rice recipe is a complete meal in one pan.
-If you’re wanting something green to go along, you could saute up some sauteed garlic butter green beans or roast some broccoli.
-I like to serve a fresh side salad with most meals at dinner time.
+Really, this chicken and rice recipe is a complete meal in one pan, but a piece of cheesy garlic bread should always be an option!
+If you’re wanting something green to go along, make my sauteed green beans or roast some broccoli.
+I like to serve a fresh side salad or Caesar salad with most meals at dinner time.

 You may also opt to have the chicken and mushrooms but serve them instead with your favorite pasta.
 Orzo would be great with this!
-Riced cauliflower or zoodles would also be super yummy!
+Riced cauliflower or zoodles will also work!

 Completed chicken and mushrooms with rice, served in a white bowl and garnished with parsley